 You may call us cheaters for including two whole blocks of mansions in one entry, but we do what we gotta do.
 Beer Baron Row is a strip of ostentatiously grand residences from the late-19th century heyday of brewing in Chicago.

 The Rapp house, at 1407 N. Hoyne, is the best representation of this elite district.
 The building’s elaborately-decorated mansard roof and bulbous turret shout the original owner’s desire to project his wealth and importance.
 Last year it became the priciest single-family house in Wicker Park history.
 You can peek at it yourself on our Old Polonia and Wicker Park Tour in the spring and summer.
+That tour’s a great pick for small private group tours, by the way.

 #3.
 Chicago Motor Club